Mobile marketing research: Mobile survey methods

-Methodology of data collection
+Methodology

 According to Maxl, four different kinds of methods are distinguished which can be used as required.
 These are listed in the following figure.

 Push studies without contexts (A) are conducted independently from time and location.
-This can be CATI- or CACI-studies as well as surveys by SMS or MMS.
+This can be CATI- or CACI studies as well as surveys by SMS or MMS.
 In cases of these research methods, the feedback impulse actively comes from the researcher.

-With contextual push studies (B) the researcher prompts the respondent to give appropriate feedback once it is recognized that he/she is located in a particular environment or is in a certain situation.
+With pertinent. push studies (B) the researcher prompts the respondent to give appropriate feedback once it is recognized that he/she is located in a particular environment or is in a certain situation.

 Pull studies are characterized that participants call in the questionnaire themselves.
-In many cases short notes draw attention to a survey or an evaluation.
-Such communications may be placed in certain contexts (C) (e.g. on receipts, advertisements or product packaging) in order to encourage participation.
+In many cases, short notes draw attention to a survey or an evaluation.
+Such communications may be placed in certain contexts (C) (e.g. on receipts, advertisements, or product packaging) to encourage participation.
 Non-context-sensitive pull studies (D) are not relevant for marketing research since they provide only general feedback, which has no relation to a fixed object of research.
 Therefore, they are hardly controlled and evaluated.

 Data collection on a technical view

-On the technical level, three different possibilities of data collection are distinguished according to Pferdekämper/Batinic.
+On the technical level, there are three different possibilities of data collection.
 The Short Message Service (SMS) outlines one possibility, which can be used as a basis to conduct interviews.
-This is very suitable for ad hoc surveys, if particular key questions have to be answered.
+This is very suitable for ad hoc surveys if particular key questions have to be answered.
 For Java applications, the participants receive a link to a WAP page where an application is to be downloaded.
 The survey software is immediately installed on the mobile phone and the survey can be filled out straight away.

-Furthermore, surveys can be accessed via the mobile Internet.
+Furthermore, surveys can be accessed via the mobile internet.
 The webpage is also called in via WAP push.
 Questionnaires are created and designed in different formats.
-This allows disrupting to complete the questionnaire in order to further process on a different technical device with internet access.
+This allows disruption to complete the questionnaire to further process on a different technical device with internet access.